Agent coordination

 - Skim front matter first —

-reply_to: <id>to keep related messages linked. - No silent work — silent agents collide.
+reply_to: <id>to keep related messages linked. - Post on start and finish — let thread members know you’re working.
 A two-line post when you start and finish is the contract.